Clastify logo

 For chlorine:

-This occurs when enough energy is supplied, usually from ultraviolet light or heat.
-UV light matters especially for halogens, as it can provide the energy needed to break the X–X bond.
+The bond breaks when enough energy is supplied, commonly by ultraviolet light or heat.
+For halogens, UV light matters because it can provide the energy needed to break the X–X bond.

 Fish-hook arrows

 A single-barbed arrow, often called a fish-hook arrow, is a curved arrow showing the movement of one electron.
 Use it in radical mechanisms.
-A normal double-barbed curly arrow shows the movement of an electron pair, so it isn’t the right arrow for homolytic fission.
+A normal double-barbed curly arrow shows the movement of an electron pair, so it is not the correct arrow for homolytic fission.

-In homolytic fission of Cl₂, draw one fish-hook arrow from the Cl–Cl bond to the left chlorine atom, and another fish-hook arrow from the same bond to the right chlorine atom.
+In homolytic fission of Cl2Cl_2, draw one fish-hook arrow from the Cl–Cl bond to the left chlorine atom, and another from the same bond to the right chlorine atom.
 The two electrons in the covalent bond split evenly.

 Image

-Be precise when drawing these arrows.
-The tail starts at the electron source, such as the covalent bond or an unpaired electron.
-The head finishes where that single electron goes.
+Be precise with these arrows.
+The tail starts at the electron source, such as the covalent bond or unpaired electron.
+The head ends where that single electron goes.
 In radical chemistry, the arrowhead is single-barbed because only one electron is moving.

 Initiation in a chain reaction

-An initiation step is the first step in a radical chain reaction, producing radicals from non-radical reactants.
+An initiation step is the first step in a radical chain reaction that makes radicals from non-radical reactants.
 In halogenation reactions, initiation is usually homolytic fission of the halogen molecule:

 or, for bromine:

-A chain reaction is a reaction sequence where a reactive intermediate made in one step causes further steps of the same type to happen.
+A chain reaction is a reaction sequence where a reactive intermediate produced in one step causes further steps of the same type to occur.
 The initiation step gets the chain going by making the first radicals.

 Reverse process and bond strength links

-Homolytic fission can run in reverse: two radicals join to form a covalent bond.
-In that process, two single electrons pair up and make a bond, for example:
+The reverse of homolytic fission is two radicals joining to form a covalent bond.
+In this reverse process, two single electrons pair up and make a bond, for example:

 CFCs in the atmosphere can release chlorine radicals more readily than fluorine radicals because the relevant C–Cl bonds are weaker than C–F bonds.
 A weaker bond needs less energy for homolytic fission, so UV radiation in the atmosphere is more able to break C–Cl bonds than C–F bonds.